 Atlanta – The Georgia Department of Public Health (DPH) Drug Surveillance Unit has received increased reports of overdoses due to drugs mixed with fentanyl, particularly cocaine, methamphetamine, and counterfeit pills.
-Overdoses have been of the state over the past month.
+Overdoses have been reported in several areas of the state over the past month.

 Between early February and mid-March, at least 66 emergency department visits involved the use of cocaine, methamphetamine, crack, heroin, pain killers and cannabis products that were likely laced with fentanyl.
 Patients described extreme reactions to drugs – one patient reported taking a Percocet and went unresponsive – or patients were seen for a stimulant overdose but had a positive response to naloxone.
 Naloxone is administered to reverse the effects of opioid overdoses.

 Fentanyl is a deadly substance that can be made illegally and found in all types of street drugs, not just opioids.
 It is important to know that it is possible to have an opioid overdose from a stimulant (e.g., cocaine) that is laced with fentanyl.

 - Unconsciousness, or inability to wake up

 - Falling asleep, extreme drowsiness